Psychoanalysis with Wilfred R. Bion

-Psychoanalysis with Wilfred R. Bion is the product of Francois Lévy’s efforts over a period of twenty years to represent clearly the classical elements and the innovatory propositions of the thought and work of Bion, who offers both new and modified ways of practising and thinking out the psychoanalytic experience.
+Psychoanalysis with Wilfred R. Bion is the product of François Lévy’s efforts over a period of twenty years to represent clearly the classical elements and the innovatory propositions of the thought and work of Bion, who offers both new and modified ways of practising and thinking about the psychoanalytic experience.

 Psychoanalysis with Wilfred R. Bion will appeal to psychoanalysts and psychoanalytic psychotherapists looking to draw on the ideas of one of the most important and influential figures in the history of psychoanalysis.

 THE GRID; OVERTURE: Taking the trouble to get into the book 1 Changes of perspective 2 Hostile and friendly life 3 Emotional experience and alpha-function 4 The negative at work 5 The genesis and development of thought 6 The rejection of causation 7 Transformations, or reality in analysis 8 The group and psychoanalysis, survival or destruction?
 CONCLUSION